maithilish/gotz/notes/readme.txt

 getNamespaceURI() on document returns null but for jaxb elementNSImpl it returns uri. better option is to use lookupNamespaceURI() with null for default ns.

+JDO
+---

+JDODataStoreException - Exception thrown flushing changes to datastore

+In case detached object is persisted again and detachable is not true for the class  then instead of update jdo inserts new object.
+If this results in constraint violation then jdo throws NullPointerExcetpion.
+Set detachable as true in package.jdo for the class.

 Coding Guidelines
 -----------------